Health is everyone’s business

 With an estimated cost to the UK economy of £77.5 billion per annum in lost productivity and an annual bill of £554 per employee most employers would welcome ways in which to reduce the massive overheads attributed to sickness absence.

 The employment team at Wrigleys is asking employers to feed into a government consultation designed to find ways to tackle the high rate of long-term sickness absence in the UK workforce.
-A link to the government consultation paper is here and you can have your say here.
+Here you find a link to the government consultation paper 'Health is everyone’s business: proposals to reduce ill health-related job loss and you can have your say on the survey.

 The consultation paper explores the scope for employers to do more to support employees to stay in, and return to, work and what the government can do to increase support for employers.